Windows 7 to Windows 10 in-place upgrade by component

 Installing a version of Windows 10 lower than the latest; non-English languages; and specific builds with injected drivers

-The build of Windows 10 installed by the component is dictated by the ISO that is associated with it (by scripted download location or direct attachment).
+The build of Windows 10 installed by the component is dictated by the ISO you attach to it.
 Use an ISO of an earlier version or in a different language to upgrade to that build instead.
+You could have multiple copies of this component with different ISO files attached, named accordingly, for different deployment use cases.